infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Perceivable guidelines for iOS.md

 ##### Using transcripts

-To provide the information for the users for both prerecorded audio and prerecorded video, one way of providing the information is by transcripts (text).
+Supplying transcripts is another way of providing users with information in prerecorded audio or video.
 If defined correctly, text on the screen can be read by VoiceOver for people with visibility issues, while people with hearing issues can read the transcript.
 This way, both scenarios are satisfied without a need to provide captions.

 #### Additional notes